UniversalDependencies/docs/_sv-dep/dislocated.md

 dobj(gillar, honom)
 ~~~

-In Swedish the `dislocated` relation is often used for the word *så* in cases like the following examples.
+In Swedish the `dislocated` relation is often used for the word *så* in cases like the following, where it
+duplicates the function of a preposed adverbial clause.

 ~~~ sdparse
 Släpper vi in britterna , så drar de med sig danskar \n If we let the Brits in they'll bring the Danish with them